 - Mess free craft activities for kids that come in ready to go activity packs.

 Designs are constantly improving!
 Umbrella strollers are great for short trips or if storage is lacking.
 For trips that are longer or if you have more packing space, try a Combi Stroller.
 The tray attachment allows for easier dining out, especially when dining al fresco in the warmer months.
-We typically pull the stroller right up to the table and don’t have to bother with germy highchairs.
+We typically pull the stroller right up to the table and don’t have to bother with germ-ridden highchairs.
 You might prefer to rent baby gear as that is a great option for some destinations.
 They even have inflatable travel booster seats for kids 4-11.
 The less gear you have to bring and the lighter weight it is, the easier travel is for you.

+Airplane travel with toddlers can be an relatively easy experience as long as you plan ahead.
 I hope you found these tips for flying with toddlers on airplanes are helpful.
 Let us know if you have questions or toddler travel tips of your own you want to share @familyfocusblog.